stephen-hqxu/superterrainplus/README.md

 ## :eyes: Overview

-Super Terrain + (or STP in short) is a procedural terrain generation engine that incorporates natural physics-simulation and photo-realistic rendering.
-It was originally my computer science undergraduate project and inspired by many games and movies with random generation features.
+SuperTerrain+ is a terrain engine that incorporates procedural generation, physics simulation and photo-realistic rendering.
+It was originally my computer science undergraduate project and inspired by many games and movies with procedural generation features.

 **Design Lemma**